Sharp variance estimator and causal bootstrap in stratified randomized experiments: Abstract

 \section{Abstract}

-The design-based finite-population asymptotic theory provides a normal approximation for the sampling distribution of the average treatment effect estimator in stratified randomized experiments.
-The asymptotic variance could be estimated by a Neyman-type conservative variance estimator.
-However, the variance estimator can be overly conservative, and the asymptotic theory may fail in small samples.
-To solve these issues, we propose a sharp variance estimator for the weighted difference-in-means in stratified randomized experiments.
-Furthermore, we propose two causal bootstrap procedures to more accurately approximate the sampling distribution of the weighted difference-in-means estimator.
+Randomized experiments are the gold standard for estimating treatment effects, and randomization serves as a reasoned basis for inference.
+In widely used stratified randomized experiments, randomization-based finite-population asymptotic theory enables valid inference for the average treatment effect, relying on normal approximation and a Neyman-type conservative variance estimator.
+However, when the sample size is small or the outcomes are skewed, the Neyman-type variance estimator may become overly conservative, and the normal approximation can fail.
+To address these issues, we propose a sharp variance estimator and two causal bootstrap methods to more accurately approximate the sampling distribution of the weighted difference-in-means estimator in stratified randomized experiments.
 The first causal bootstrap procedure is based on rank-preserving imputation and we prove its second-order refinement over normal approximation.
-The second causal bootstrap procedure is based on constant-treatment-effect imputation and is applicable in paired experiments.
-We prove its validity even when the assumption of constant treatment effect is violated for the true potential outcomes.
-Our analysis is randomization-based or design-based by conditioning on the potential outcomes, with treatment assignment being the sole source of randomness.
+The second causal bootstrap procedure is based on constant-treatment-effect imputation and is further applicable in paired experiments.
+In contrast to traditional bootstrap methods, where randomness originates from hypothetical super-population sampling, our analysis for the proposed causal bootstrap is randomization-based, relying solely on the randomness of treatment assignment in randomized experiments.
 Numerical studies and two real data applications demonstrate advantages of our proposed methods in finite samples.
+The \texttt{R} package \texttt{CausalBootstrap} implementing our method is publicly available.